Alpine salamander: Description

-Coloration
+Colour

-Most alpine salamanders that are either completely black (melanistic) or predominantly black have the dark pigment as a baseline, but the evolution behind this dark coloring has a winding history.
+Most alpine salamanders that are either completely black (melanistic) or predominantly black have the dark pigment as a baseline, but the evolution behind this dark colouring has a winding history.
 Scientists have studied the hypothesis of if the salamanders start completely black, or if they evolved like that over time.
-DNA-evidence traced through maternal lineages suggest the latter: that salamanders evolved their black coloration over time.
+DNA-evidence traced through maternal lineages suggest the latter, that salamanders evolved their black colour over time.

-Biological pigmentation is determined by presentation of specific color-producing cells, called chromatophores, which absorb and/or reflect light in a particular way to then appear as a color.
-In S. atra, there are different cells present or activated, which yield different colors: melanophores contribute to the dark coloration by producing the dark pigment melanin, while xanthophores produce a yellow pigment, and iridophores are simply light-reflecting.
-The fully-black phenotype seen in S. a. atra results from the salamanders' melanophores in the dermis and epidermis, producing melanin alone.
+Biological pigmentation is determined by presentation of specific pigment-producing cells, called chromatophores, which absorb and/or reflect light in a particular way to then appear as a colour.
+In S. atra, there are different cells present or activated, which yield different colours; melanophores contribute to the dark colour by producing the dark pigment melanin, while xanthophores produce a yellow pigment, and iridophores are simply light-reflecting.
+The fully black phenotype seen in S. a. atra results from the salamanders' melanophores in the dermis and epidermis, producing melanin alone.
 Xanthophore-iridophore complexes are responsible for production of yellow spotting, which appears bright.
 In species without yellow patches, it appears that they do not ever develop these cells.
-In S. a. aurorae or other salamanders with different coloration on different parts of their body, two distinct skin types are present: one that only contains melanophores (black), and one that has melanophores, xanthophores, and iridophores in combination.
+In S. a. aurorae or other salamanders with different colour on different parts of their body, two distinct skin types are present; one that only contains melanophores (black), and one that has melanophores, xanthophores, and iridophores in combination.

-The yellow coloring on some alpine salamanders is thought to be an aposematic strategy to fend off predation.
-The pure black coloring is also hypothesized to be a form of thermoregulation, though it may also be considered a warning to some predators.
+The yellow colouring on some alpine salamanders is thought to be an aposematic strategy to fend off predation.
+The pure black colouring is also suggested to be a form of thermoregulation, though it may also be considered a warning to some predators.